soubhagya2003jan/Bengaluru-Traffic-Analysis/README.md

 - Adjust filters to drill down into specific data points.
 - Explore the "FUN FACT" section for interesting traffic insights.

-## Contributing

-Feel free to fork this repository and submit pull requests.
-Suggestions for new features or improvements are welcome!

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgements

-- Data inspired by real-world traffic analysis (e.g., TomTom Traffic Index).
-- Thanks to the Urban Analytics team for the design inspiration.

-Happy analyzing!